OmShah74/OmShah74/README.md

 🔥 **About Me:**
 💡 Passionate about building intelligent systems, computer vision apps, and scalable software.
 🚀 Exploring the latest in AI, Machine Learning, and Full-Stack Development.
-🔍 Love working on Reinforcement Learning, NLP-to-SQL, and Computer Vision projects.
+🔍 Love working on Reinforcement Learning, NLP, and Computer Vision projects.
 🛠️ Constantly experimenting with modern frameworks, distributed systems, and cloud technologies.
 🎯 Striving to bridge the gap between innovation, usability, and performance.
 📈 Worked on diverse projects ranging from Neural Machine Translation (Seq2Seq + Attention) to Real-time Computer Vision Systems.